 Recover lost data from encrypted APFS volume

-iBoysoft Mac Data Recovery is the best APFS data recovery software, which is able to recover lost data after APFS encryption paused, recover data from encrypted APFS volume, recover deleted/lost data from APFS volume, recover data from formatted APFS drive, recover data from unmountable APFS drive, recover data from inaccessible APFS drive, recover data from corrupted APFS drive, recover deleted/lost APFS volume, etc.
+iBoysoft Data Recovery for Mac is the best APFS data recovery software, which is able to recover lost data after APFS encryption paused, recover lost data from encrypted APFS volume, recover deleted/lost data from APFS volume, recover lost data from formatted APFS drive, recover lost data from unmountable APFS drive, recover lost data from inaccessible APFS drive, recover lost data from corrupted APFS drive, recover deleted/lost APFS volume, etc.

-Tutorial to recover data from APFS encrypted volume with iBoysoft Mac Data Recovery:
+Tutorial to recover lost data from APFS encrypted volume with iBoysoft Data Recovery for Mac:

-Step 1: Free download, install and launch iBoysoft Mac Data Recovery.
+Step 1: Free download, install and launch iBoysoft Data Recovery for Mac.

-Step 3: When all APFS volumes found, select the APFS volume that you lost data and click "Next".
+Step 4: Choose the APFS encrypted volume that you want to recover lost data from and click "Next".

-Step 5: Preview the results, choose files you expected and click "Recover" to get them back.
+Step 6: Preview the listed searching results, choose files you need, then click "Recover" to get lost files back.